joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 ## Use

-Each implementation may have slight variations [^1] on use (e.g., number and form of command-line arguments), we have maintained a fairly consistent interface throughout each entry.
+While each implementation may have slight variations [^1] on use (e.g., number and form of command-line arguments), we have sought to maintain a fairly consistent interface throughout each entry.
 Clingo applications are divided into a separate `instance.lp` and `problem.lp` file, where the former holds the data for an example problem instance and the latter contains the generalized solution.
 Problem instances supplied are designed as "toy" instances, so that the user can draw examples out by hand and verify results without the support of a computer.

 [^1]: Please see the header comment for individual files for more detailed use instructions, including any necessary command-line arguments.